optimizely/style-guides/csharp/language.md

     - When users would clearly benefit from knowing the type - e.g. `var listOfItems = GetList();`

-- Explicitly use `dynamic` when you want run-time type inference.

 - Use implicit typing to determine the type of the loop variable in [`for`](../../language-reference/statements/iteration-statements.md#the-for-statement) loops.

 ```csharp